ENERZAi/OptimaV2-Docs/docs/guide/install.md

     **Step 5:** Install OptimaV2 runtime (Recommended)

-    Refer to **Installing OptimaV2 Runtime** in the next section for more details
+    Refer to **Installing OptimaV2 Runtime** in the next section for more detail

+    !!! warning
+        If you install with pip, some layers working with torch-mlir would not work.
+As torch-mlir will be deprecated and replaced with Opto based kernels, This issue will be fixed as soon as possible.

+        __Currently supported kernels with Opto :__ add, maxpool2d, conv2d (or depthwise conv2d), interpolate, relu, prelu

 === "Building from source (Full)"